The Next Stage Of Life: Uncertainty in Your 30's

-By age 29, I was living on the Gold Coast, on a low wage, working 6 days a week and the entertainment value of my career had worn off.
+By age 29, I was living near the beach, but on a low wage, working 6 days a week and the entertainment value of my career had worn off.
 I realised I had no other skills but to entertain people and this is only good when you are young, especially if you are not earning a hot million a year.
 I also had no prospects for marriage and I was buying into the social pressure we all feel to settle down and have kids.

 It was time for a huge change.

 And this is the first crossroad from the 20's to 30's.

 The confusing crossroads of our 30's